averbraeck/gscg-design/doc/5-components/data-model/bank-transfer.md

-## Data model: bank-transfer
+## Data model: `BankTransfer`

 ### Short description

-The bank-transfer is a request to the BankingActor to transfer money between the account of the sender and the account of a payee.
+The `BankTransfer` is a request to the BankingActor to transfer money between the account of the sender and the account of a payee.

 ### Content of the message: